Meat + Bone

-Meat + Bone is the ninth studio album by American punk blues band Jon Spencer Blues Explosion, released in 2012.
+Meat + Bone is the ninth studio album by American punk blues band the Jon Spencer Blues Explosion, released on September 18, 2012.
 Their previous album Damage came out in 2004.

 Reception

 Meat + Bone received generally positive reviews from critics.
 At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album received an average score of 75 based on 22 reviews, which indicates "generally favorable reviews".